gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir login

 This modifies your ~/.netrc file so that future API requests will be authenticated.
-API keys expire after 365 days, but if you login again, you will automatically receive an we API key.
+API keys never expire, but can be revoked.

 .. _`provisioning free database`: